 In 2006, the first edition of the ISO 17021 standard for certification of quality systems by certification bodies was released.
 ISO 17021 requires that initial certification audits be conducted in two stages.
-Stage 1 has several requirements, but the first element of Stage 1 is performing a review of quality system documentation.
-In most cases, the Stage 1 and Stage 2 audits are conducted onsite, but if the auditee is located in a remote location (such as New Zealand), Stage 1 audits will sometimes be conducted via conference call.
+Stage 1 has several requirements, but the first element of Stage 1 is reviewing quality system documentation.
+In most cases, Stage 1 and Stage 2 audits are conducted onsite.
+Still, if the auditee is located in a remote location (such as New Zealand), Stage 1 audits will sometimes be conducted via conference call.

 Documentation can also consist of much more than text.
-Raw data, statistical analysis and photos can be used to communicate additional information.
-The more multimedia content provided to auditors remotely, the closer a remote audit becomes to auditing onsite.
-Internal auditors and supplier auditors are not bound by the same requirements as certification bodies, and audits may be conducted onsite or remotely.
-In fact, the most recent version of ISO 19011 (2011), includes a comparison table for onsite and remote auditing in Annex B.
+Raw data, statistical analysis, and photos can be used to communicate additional information.
+The more multimedia content provided to auditors remotely, the closer a remote audit becomes to auditing on site.
+The same requirements as certification bodies do not bound internal auditors and supplier auditors, and audits may be conducted onsite or remotely.
+The most recent version of ISO 19011 (2011), includes a comparison table for onsite and remote auditing in Annex B.

 Medical Device Remote Supplier Audits

 The use of remote audits to qualify suppliers is not recommended for four reasons: